Jeffin-Studios/TankIO/README.md

+Successfully made players and obstacles server side Make enemies, bullets, and explosions all server side

 Architecture
 ===========
 Game instance has a gamemap (players list, enemies list, bullets list) that stores object data for each player and enemyBullets